 Recovery Coaching Suggestions: 13 Tips to Travel Safe and Sober with Your Recovery Riding Shotgun.

 For many people, recovery doesn’t mean just not picking up the drug of choice.
 Recovery has become a rewarding transformation in life.
-As each person grows within their recovery, their bond to their community, their sober support network, their family, and their belief in their self grows stronger.
+As each person grows within their recovery, their bond to their community, their sober support network, their family, and their belief in their self becomes stronger.

 Recovery can be complicated, but with persistence and the humility to ask for help, anyone can reap its benefits.